Indian Prime Minister Modi's home state of Gujarat heads to the polls next month - ExBulletin

 Last month, Home Minister Amit Shah predicted that his BJP party would retain power in Gujarat’s 182-member assembly with a two-thirds majority.
 In the last state elections five years ago, the BJP won 99 seats while the main opposition Congress ended up with 77.

-Amid criticism over unemployment, the BJP has announced major plans in recent months in Gujarat, including a 1.54 trillion rupees ($18.58 billion) investment by Vedanta Ltd (VDAN.NS) and Foxconn of Taiwan (2317.TW) to set up semiconductors and display plants.
+Amid criticism over unemployment, the BJP has announced major plans in Gujarat in recent months, including a 1.54 trillion rupees ($18.58 billion) investment by Taiwan’s Vedanta and Foxconn to set up factories semiconductors and displays.

-An aircraft manufacturing project, valued at 219.35 billion rupees ($2.65 billion), by Indian group Tata and Airbus (AIR.PA) has also traveled to Gujarat where Modi faces a challenge of the regional party Aam Aadmi (AAP), which promised subsidies to voters. on electricity and other bills.
+A plane-making project, valued at 219.35 billion rupees ($2.65 billion), by Indian group Tata and Airbus has also made its way to Gujarat where Modi faces a challenge from regional party Aam Aadmi (AAP), which promised voters subsidies on electricity and other bills.

 The AAP rules the capital, Delhi, and hopes to become Gujarat’s main challenger, after winning elections in the northern state of Punjab this year.